JAOP1/GO/README.md

 # GO generalized game engine.
-The target is develop a game engine wich works in different boardgames.
+The target is develop a game engine wich works in different Go boardgames.
-This boardgames are represented by graphs.
+The board are represented by graph.

 ## Requirements.
   * LibTorch. (you can download [here!](https://pytorch.org/))